Surgical Procedures: Adrenalectomy for Cancer of the Adrenal Gland

 What is an adrenalectomy and how is it done?

-Your adrenal glands are involved in making hormones that help your body work.
-Talk to your provider about any hormone levels that will need to be monitored before and after surgery.
+Your adrenal glands help make hormones for your body.
+Talk to your provider about any hormone levels that should be monitored before and after surgery.
 You may need to take hormone replacement medications.

 - Wound infection.